SHA65536/RubiksCube/README.md

 The number of times you need to repeat the algorithm until the cube returns to it's original position  is dependant on the algorithm, and that is what I want to explore in this project.

 ### Installation
-To install simply clone the repository and run 'pip install -r requirments.txt' To install all the dependencies of the project.
+To install simply clone the repository and run `pip install -r requirments.txt` To install all the dependencies of the project.

 ### Running
-To start calculate the number of cycles needed to repeat the position, you should run run.py
+To start calculate the number of cycles needed to repeat the position, you should run `run.py`

 ### Visualization
 Inside run.py there are some visualization funtions such as `makeGifFromString` that are used to visualize an algorithm.